mydatastory/clinics/README.txt

 This repository contains sub-directories of data story clinics.
-The data_story_rubric.doc file contains a template rubric for grading data story presentations.
+The data_story_rubric.doc file contains a template for grading data story presentations.
+This rubric can be modified to fit specific curricular needs.